 There is no one-size-fits-all approach, and the details depend on the type of practice you have and your role as a healthcare practitioner.
 But here are some general guidelines that can help you get started:

 - Raise awareness about the efficacy of lifestyle-based interventions for MS. In addition to discussing the various drug therapies that may benefit your patients, you may wish to make them aware of how they can improve their chances of longer-term health and better quality of life by making straightforward changes to diet and lifestyle based on what the latest research and evidence suggests.

 - Help your patients and clients get better informed.
 Overcoming MS offers a host of free information and resources that provide clear insight into the science, evidence, and effectiveness of the Overcoming MS Recovery Program.
 You can download and share these resources here.
 Overcoming MS also offers a community of like-minded individuals with MS who can support each other through the difficulties of the diagnosis and its aftermath.

 - Stay on top of the research so you’re better informed.
-We understand your time is extremely limited, so allow us to do some of the heavy lifting by informing you when new research papers are published or clinical studies initiated that may have a direct bearing on lifestyle interventions in general, and the 7-Step OMS Recovery Program in particular.
+We understand your time is extremely limited, so allow us to do some of the heavy lifting by informing you when new research papers are published or clinical studies initiated that may have a direct bearing on lifestyle interventions in general, and the OMS Program in particular.
 Join OMS’ Professional Development Program and stay in the loop at no cost and with minimal effort or time required on your part.
 Learn more here.